MSingerLab/COMETSC/docs/source/quickstart.rst

 directory, then install it using Python.

 Now, run COMET on your data.
 Give the files of your data as the first three arguments and your desired output directory as your second argument.

-Your data must be formatted into three files in your input directory: 'markers.txt', 'cluster.txt', and 'vis.txt'.
+Your data must be formatted into three files in your current directory.
 See the :doc:`Manual<usage>` for more information.

 In this example, we have our data located in the current directory. ``output/`` is the directory where COMET's output will be stored.
+To test your installation, you can download the following example inputs :download:`here <_static/example_ins.zip>` !

 .. code-block:: console

-   $ Comet marker_file vis_file cluster_file output/
+   $ Comet tabmarker.txt tabtsne.txt tabcluster.txt output/

 After this command is entered, COMET will run in the terminal, processing your data.
 See some :doc:`examples<Output>` for details on what this should look like.

-Download some example inputs :download:`here <_static/example_ins.zip>` !

 The optional statements are described as follows: